Local governments in D.C. region revise budgets, halt projects to blunt economic impact of covid-19

-In Arlington, County Manager Mark Schwartz told the County Board that his staff estimates a nearly $56 million drop in anticipated revenue for the coming year’s budget.
-D.C. officials will have to cut $607 million in spending in the current fiscal year, which ends Sept.
-30 and reduce spending by about the same amount in the upcoming fiscal year.
+In Arlington, County Manager Mark Schwartz told the County Board that his staff estimates a nearly $56 million drop in revenue for the coming year’s budget.
+D.C. officials anticipate having to cut $607 million in spending in the current fiscal year, which ends Sept.
+30, and reduce spending by about the same amount in the upcoming fiscal year.

 “What was unthinkable two months ago is now in front of us,” Schwartz said.
-“Businesses have laid off staff, residents have lost jobs, schools have closed and only the most essential functions continue.
+“Businesses have laid off staff, residents have lost jobs, schools have closed, and only the most essential functions continue.
 In over 30 years of my public service, I have seen nothing like this.”

 Schwartz ordered an immediate hiring slowdown, deferred capital projects and slowed discretionary spending.
 His revised budget maintains only the current levels of service, removes all salary increases, and places many projects on hold.